History of the Gisborne District: Horouta, Takitimu and Te Ikaroa-a-Rauru

 Whilst it is generally accepted that the tribes of the East Coast descend from the voyagers of the three above mentioned waka, local oral traditions offer differing versions of account regarding their arrival in the region.
 The learned Māoris of the past regarded their history as being exceedingly sacred, or tapu, and therefore imparting it to a stranger rendered it 'polluted' or 'common'.
 Being the most sacred canoe of all in the migration, the Tākitimus history was held strictly tapu.
-Subsequently, two versions of its story exist, one of the Northern East Coast which tells of the crew disembarking at Mahia, and the other of the Southern East Coast which maintains that the Tākitimu landed at several places along the East Coast including Ūawa (Tolaga Bay) and Turanganui (Gisborne).
+Subsequently, two versions of its story exist, one of the Northern East Coast which tells of the crew disembarking at Mahia, and the other of the Southern East Coast which maintains that the Tākitimu landed at several places along the East Coast including Ūawa (Tolaga Bay) and Tūranganui (Gisborne).

 In one account, the great navigator Kiwa was the commander aboard the Tākitimu canoe which made the first landfall in the region from Hawaiki.
 In this version, Pāoa (or Pawa), captain of the waka Horouta, is said to have followed later.
 However, another widely accepted version of events is that Horouta preceded Tākitimu (possibly by as much as 100 years) with both Pāoa and Kiwa aboard, and that Tamatea was commander of Tākitimu.
 In 1931, Sir Āpirana Ngata maintained in an address to the Tairawhiti Maori Association that Horouta was in fact the main canoe that brought the people to the East Coast, not the Takitimu, and that Ngāti Porou had always regarded Tākitimu as "an unimportant canoe".
 Māori historian Rongowhakaata Halbert also affirmed this in his book 'Horouta' (1999).

 Originally, the great Polynesian explorer Toi had given the Horouta to Kahukura so he could retrieve kumara from Hawaiki.
 After retrieving the vegetables, Horouta returned to New Zealand with Pāoa as her commander and Kiwa her priest.
 The canoe first made landfall at Ahuahu, followed by the Bay of Plenty and Te Muriwai, where Pāoa's sister Hinehakirirangi disembarked and decided to stay.

-Horouta then continued across the bay around until it came ashore on the west bank of the Turanganui River.
+Horouta then continued across the bay around until it came ashore on the west bank of the Tūranganui River.
 Kiwa was first to set foot on land (either as the new commander of a skeleton crew, or because it was customary for a priest to do so), and thus named the land "Tūranganui-a-Kiwa" (The great standing place of Kiwa).

 Many place-names were left by the Horouta crew including the Waipaoa River, Te Kurī-o-Pāoa (Young Nick's Head), and Te Tuahenitanga-a-Pawa (Tuahine Point).